 Payment by Check

-If you wish to pay by check, you may do so in the Registration Office during office hours.
+If you wish to pay by check, you may do so in the office during office hours.
 Upon receipt of your check, you will receive a voucher.
-Select paying by voucher, then enter your voucher number will be sufficient.
+Select paying by voucher, then entering your voucher number will be sufficient.

 Instructions for Signing On